scala-thera/scala-thera.github.io/README.md

 1. Create a public GitHub repository; it will host the blog source code.
 2. Create a [Docker](https://www.docker.com) repository; it will host the image used by [GitHub Actions](https://github.com/features/actions) to publish the website.
+3. Install Docker on your machine; you will use it to develop locally and to deploy the blog's Docker image on Docker Hub.

 ## Structure

 We will use [Ammonite](https://ammonite.io) and [os-lib](https://github.com/lihaoyi/os-lib) in conjunction with [Pandoc](https://pandoc.org) to setup the build procedure, with Thera streamlining the process.
 The procedure, driven by various Thera templates, will process assets, CSS files and posts (in Markdown) and generate the blog's HTML.

-Here's the basic project structure:
+Here's the final project structure:

 ```
 ├── .github/workflows - GitHub Actions configuration